Title

 To learn more, visit our web page about Sustainable Fun in Heber Valley.

-Located less than an hour from the Salt Lake City International Airport, a short 25 minutes from the Provo/Orem area, and a mere 15 minutes from Park City, the beautiful mountain town of Heber Valley, Utah is an outdoor recreation mecca unlike anywhere else in the world.
-Home to three expansive state parks with miles of pristine trails, three pristine reservoirs for lake recreation, over 15 miles of prime fly fishing angling access, and surrounded by mountain vistas, our charming valley has become a distinguished destination for day trips as well as overnight stays.
+Located less than an hour from the Salt Lake City International Airport, a short 20 minutes from Park City, and a mere 30 minutes from the Provo/Orem area, the beautiful mountain town of Heber Valley, Utah is an outdoor recreation mecca unlike anywhere else in the world.
+Home to three expansive state parks with miles of pristine trails, three reservoirs for lake recreation, over 15 miles of prime fly fishing angling access, and surrounded by mountain vistas, our charming valley has become a distinguished destination for day trips as well as overnight stays.
 The summer calendar of events is jam-packed, leaving you with lots of options to fill your itinerary.
-Come zip line over Deer Creek, hop on a horse for a trail ride, or ride along the historic Heber Valley Railroad track.
-Stop by for homemade ice cream and meet the cows, hit a round at one of five public golf courses, or hike to new heights for a bird’s eye view of the valley.
 Whatever your adventure, Heber Valley is the place to go!
-Just be sure to play responsibly and enjoy the summer days (and nights).

 Posted Date